lungoruscello/PyGridAgg/README.md

 import time
 import numpy as np

-from aggregate import SquareGridLayout, WeightedAverageAggregator
+from pygridagg.aggregate import SquareGridLayout, WeightedAverageAggregator

 # Define a grid on the unit square
 layout = SquareGridLayout.from_unit_square(num_cells=500 ** 2)